Ashishsahu0107/Personal-Portfolios/Personal Portfolio #09/README.md

 # Personal Portfolio Design #09
 Are you ready to create a professional and visually appealing personal portfolio website?
-In this tutorial ([Open in Youtube](https://youtu.be/LIuJUzdFWfs)) , we'll walk you through every step to build your very own portfolio from scratch using HTML and CSS! 🌐✨ Perfect for developers, designers, or anyone looking to showcase their skills and projects online.
+In this tutorial, we'll walk you through every step to build your very own portfolio from scratch using HTML and CSS! 🌐✨ Perfect for developers, designers, or anyone looking to showcase their skills and projects online.

 🔑 What You'll Learn: